hburden/DAT255/README.md

 ## Supervision

 There is no regular supervision.
 During the three first weeks of the course there will be workshops where you can learn how to use Git and Android.
-During the project you will have access to your customers through workshops.
+During the project you will have access to your customers through workshops, see the homepage of the [Electricity Innovation Challenge][EICWeb].

 ## Examination
 Every *group* should submit the following at the end of the course: